 Virginia Messina RD and Jack Norris RD are registered dietitians who regularly blog about the latest in human nutrition.
 They have a reputation for being being up to date and complete with the facts.
 If there is something you should know about, you will be able to read about it on their sites.
 This book is a compilation of up to date vegan diet nutrition information ( published in 2011 ).
 The book debunks many common myths about vegan nutrition and has a strong focus on being clear and practical.
 See their excellent “Vegan Food Guide” that sums up everything you need to know in one single page( pg 88 ).
 The book covers all phases of life, including pregnancy, child rearing, old age and even nutrition for athletic training.
 It has excellent suggestions for preparing food on a daily basis when following recipes is not desired.
 Solid information, interesting information.

 It is written by two of the Registered Dieticians (RD) who coauthored The American Dietetic Association Position Paper On Vegetarianism.
 It covers the nutritional needs of all phases of life from birth to death as well as special needs.
 It is complete and easy to read.
-An updated version is due out sometime in 2013.
-The same authors have also published The New Becoming Vegetarian ( second edition ) which has even more nutrition information and is essentially a vegan nutrition book aside from the title.
+Be sure to get the full updated, comprehensive, edition that was published in late August of 2014.